 The cost per-square-foot of an ADU is likely to be the same as any other new residential construction which can be about $150/sqft to $500/sqft for builder basic finishes: two-color paint, carpeting, stainless steel, sheet mirrors, and granite countertops.
 Of course, there are a lot of variations to this rough estimate depending upon site condition and a lot of other factors.

 Does my property qualify to build an ADU?

-My home has one of these:
+The home has one of the following:

 Your home is located within 1/2 Mile from public transit or has room and access for an additional parking space

 Building an ADU can be a daunting task if you are not aware of your city’s zoning guidelines.
 Check the zoning guidelines for building an ADU in LA here.

 How many ADUs are there in Los Angeles as of 2017?

 Since 2003, a total of 644 projects have pulled a permit to build an ADU; however, only 404 of those have received a certificate of occupancy.
 The 644 permitted ADU’s represent 1/8th of 1% of the City’s 485,000 single family zoned parcels.
 Those numbers reflect the overall total as of March 14, 2016.

 It is estimated that there are thousands of structures that have been converted illegally by converting a garage or recreation room into a dwelling unit without proper permits.
 Those units are not made legal by the new ordinance and are subject to citation.
 Some of these existing units may be eligible to pursue permits if they otherwise meet the requirements of the new ordinance and the City’s building codes.